 Using a combination of IV sedation and local anesthetic, Dr. Finn uses concealed incisions to reshape the cartilage and bone structure of the nose.
 By carefully contouring the underlying structure of the nose, a more pleasing and proportioned shape takes form.
 At times, this is as simple as removing a “hump” on the nose.
-Other times, it may be more complicated with delicate reshaping of the cartilages of the tip.
+Other times, it may be more complicated with the delicate reshaping of the cartilages of the tip of the nose.

 Occasionally, facial disproportion is caused by more than a nose that is out of balance.
 We commonly combine a chin augmentation with rhinoplasty as a weak chin can make a large nose appear much more prominent.

 At Finn Facial Plastics, you have a detailed discussion with Dr. Finn to best determine your goals and realistic outcome of the surgery.
 With cutting edge three-dimensional computer imaging, we may modify your nose on the computer screen to better understand your needs and desires.
 More importantly, we may demonstrate the limitations of surgery to ensure realistic expectations.
 Only with careful, considerate discussion and education about the procedure can a patient be adequately prepared to achieve a satisfactory outcome.
 Dr. Finn’s special combinations of training both in the aesthetics and in the function of the nose helps insure optimal results.
 As an Otolaryngologist and a Facial Plastic surgeon, Dr. Finn never sacrifices functionality of the nose for aesthetic purposes.